rnv-color-mcp

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool applies an exact, deterministic text transformation and lists specific operations.
-It is distinct from sibling color tools.
+The description clearly states it applies an exact, deterministic text transformation and lists all supported case formats.
+It distinguishes itself from sibling tools which are color-related, making it unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.